-All Directors, BAOs, employees, consultants, and contractors have a responsibility to safeguard District assets and to report misconduct or misappropriation of District assets in accordance with this Whistleblower and Antiretaliation Policy.
+All Directors, BAOs, employees, consultants, and contractors have a responsibility to safeguard District assets It is the responsibility of all Directors, officers and employees to report misconduct or misappropriation of District assets in accordance with this Whistleblower and Antiretaliation Policy.
 Directors, BAOs, and employees must report suspected or known instances of fraud to the Office of the Inspector General.
 Members of the public are encouraged to report known or suspected misconduct by Directors, BAOs, employees, consultants, and contractors as described below.